ItalSim/warwick-legend/README.md

 ## Overview over the Macros

 ### Runaction Macro
 Macros regarding the output of the simulation
+All output macros have 0 as the default and must be set to 1 for the relevant output to fill
 ```

+Macros added by Moritz:
 /WLGD/runaction/
   - WriteOutNeutronProductionInfo
   - WriteOutGeneralNeutronInfo
+  - WriteOutAllNeutronInfoRoot
+  - WriteOutAdvancedMultiplicity
   - getIndividualGeDepositionInfo
   - getIndividualGdDepositionInfo
+  - getNeutronCaptureSiblings
+  - readMuonCrossingWLSR

+Macros added by CJ:
+/WLGD/runaction/
-  - WriteOpticalProductionData
+  - WriteOpticalProductionData (beginning-of-track info about all optical photons produced)
-  - WriteStepData
+  - WriteOpticalMapData        (for generating the optical map; probably only used by CJ)
+  - WriteStepData              (for writing out all step-level info; add cuts in the .cc)
 ```
 ### Event Macro
 Macro to adjust the condition to save all events (1) or just the ones with Ge77 production (0)